phagedorn/ec2_create_instance/README.markdown

 * Removes the entry in known_hosts for the IP Address (since the server signature has changed and the entry is no longer valid)
 * ssh'es into the new instance

-instance_installs.sh is the script that is passed to the new instance after it is created (using the --user-data-file parameter of ec2-run-instances).
-This script can be custome-tailored to your liking, but my version:
+The install script passed in to the script is passed to the EC2 instance using the --user-data-file parameter, and can perform many useful tasks, such as:

-* Creates two directories ("src" and "tmp") in the ubunter user's home directory
+* Creating directories (like "src" and "tmp") in a given user's home directory
-* Uses aptitude to install the following packages:
+* Usng a package installer to install needed packages, like:
 ** git
 ** gcc
 ** build-essential
 ** libncurses5-dev
 ** openssl (actually, I don't think this one is needed) ** libssl-dev
-* Installs nodeJS from source (github)
-* Installs Erlang from source (erlang.org)
-* Installs Riak from source (basho.com)
+* Installing tools like nodeJS, Erlang, or Riak from source (github, or erlang.org, basho.com respectively)
-* Starts the riak service
+* Starting services

 Even though you can SSH into the instance within a few seconds of running these scripts, the full install will not be complete for a while.
-I usually test the install by running the following commands:
+I usually test the install by running commands that would prove the appropriate installs have been completed.
+Examples:

 * node -v
 * erl (once the Erlang shell comes up enter "init:stop()." to exit)
 * curl -v http://localhost:8098/riak?buckets=true

 The node command should display the version of node installed.
 The erl command should pop you into the Erlang interactive shell.
 The curl command should reply with an HTTP 200 (OK) message.

-If all three of those happen, you're good to go!